 Natalie & Nick's Red Queen Garden Party Wedding #Real Weddings: Global#atheist#australia#brisbane#cake#croquet#outdoor#park#red dress#sparkly shoes#spring#traditions#victorian December 30 2008 | Offbeat Editors offbeatbride Photography by Kate O'Brien The offbeat bride: Natalie, Graphic Artist Her offbeat partner: Nick, Finance Officer Location & date of wedding: Newstead Park Rotunda, Brisbane, Australia on April 19th, 2008 What made our wedding offbeat: I wore a red gown that I designed myself that was inspired in part by the Red Queen from Alice in Wonderland, Victorian fashions and Cyndi Lauper's "She's so Unusual" album cover.
 We had a non-religious ceremony, my husband and I are both atheists; and we were lucky enough to have a long time family friend marry us as an official celebrant.
 After the ceremony we played croquet and I stood in dog shit!
 Our biggest challenge: Our biggest challenge wasn't confronting our families with a non-traditional wedding, it was culling the guest list!
 I have a huge family, and my husband's is quite small in comparison.
 We ended up having to compromise by cutting out some of our mutual friends from the guest list, as our families are incredibly important to us both.
 Our second major challenge was stripping the ceremony and the reception proceedings of all religious references.
 Our celebrant/family friend was incredibly understanding once we explained what we wanted, but the reception venue insisted at one stage on having a "grace" before the meals commenced!
 I was very firm about this issue.
 I didn't mind if religious guests said grace privately, but we did not want it as part of the meal that we were hosting.
 My favorite moment: Standing in dog shit while we were playing croquet and having my new husband clean it off as the photographer snapped away!
 My offbeat advice: Be firm about your decisions.
 This is your single most powerful ammunition when you have to confront traditional vendors or even family members and friends.
 People do not mess with a bride who has a clear vision and is determined and confident.
 Enough talk — show me that wedding porn: Click on the picture below to see the awesome shots from Natalie and Nicks Red Queen Garden Party wedding!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS How to notify guests about a canceled wedding NEXT Wedding wings for dudes big and small Show/Hide comments [ 13 ] What a gorgeous barefoot bride!
 Unfortunate about the, ahh…'poo incident', but awesome that she took the whole thing in stride.
 Also, yay for more hot + sized brides!
 Reply I absolutely LOVE your dress.
 You look so gorgeous!
 Reply Amazing dress and fun theme!
 LOVE the features on plus sized brides — You look at enough wedding magazines and you start feeling like you will never "measure up."
 Seeing gorgeous, glamorous, happy plussie brides like Natalie is the best antidote for Wedding Industrial Syndrome at its worst!
 Reply Absolutely gorgeous wedding — amazing dress!
 Cheers to yr hubby for cleaning up the poop!
 He's a keeper. xo Reply I saw this posted on the OBB forum a while back.
 LOVE her and her story.
 Great photos.
 "She's So Unusual" – Awesome.
 Reply I love the photo on Flickr of her putting on her own lip gloss, with her fingers!
 Reply What an empowering, gergeous bride.
 I totally love that she even rocked the dog poo!
 Reply […] plus-size bride featured on OBB a while back has written a great blog post full of tips titled A Fat Bride Survival Guide: There […] Reply How sweet for your hubby to clean the poo off your foot!
 Beautiful gown and great advice on staying firm and confident.
 Reply What a beautiful dress!
 But I'm wondering… how did you have a non-religious wedding?
 I'm atheist and so is my boyfriend, but the thought of having a marriage arranged at a court saddens me because I want it to be a celebration that I can share with my huge family!
 We've looked into civil unions and domestic partnerships and neither can be romantic or brings with it the rights of a married couple in churches.
 If anyone could offer suggestions, that would be wonderful!
 Reply This post might help you: How do you have a wedding ceremony without a Bible?
 Reply thanks so much! this is perfect Reply Grats on the dress, you designed it absolutely stunningly!!!
 Querry, where'd you get the led trees?
 They're gorgeous and exactly the right shade Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.